Patient activation measure (PAM)

 Measuring PAM scores for clinical care

-PAM scores are useful to allow a professional to asses a patient's ability to understand and improve their health.
+PAM scores are useful to allow a professional to assess a patient's ability to understand and improve their health.

 PAM scores should not necessarily be shared with patients.
 Level 1 and 2 patients may be less motivated if they are told their score.